 In this phase we are going to analyze why the profitability increased and what were the factors the influenced it so much.
 In short, we are going to drill-down into the ROE to see what is going on there.

 In fact, as you can see from the previous table our ROE increased from 33% to 46%.
 To know more in detail how to perform this analysis check out our previous article on DuPont Analysis here or you can take at look at the table I produced in my course “Financial analysis from scratch to professional level” below (you can grab a coupon for the course here if you like):

 As you can see from this table, although the ROE increased substantially it did so due to leverage and profitability.
 In short, the company was able to improve its revenues but also to contract more debt.

 These two factors combined made the company ROE skyrocket.
 We are ready to move to our third and last step.

 Step-three: select comparable set-up and comparative analysis completion

 In this phase here we have to select some comparable.
 In short, we want to select companies, which present the same features of our target firm.
 Afterward, we can relate the main financial rations of our target company against those of the comparable.

 The objective here is to understand the competitive context.
 In short, although we can make a first assessment of the company’s financials through the first and second step, we are still missing some pieces to complete our puzzle.

-Consequently we are going to use two criteria to select our comparable companies: business and financial profile.
+Consequently, we are going to use two criteria to select our comparable companies: business model and financial profile.
 These two profiles will be our guidelines.

-The business profile attains to qualitative aspects of the business, which we can synthetize in four properties:
+The business profile attains to qualitative aspects of the business model, which we can synthetize in four properties: